 Each director has the right to cast one vote and may be represented at a meeting of the Board of Directors by a fellow director.
 The Board of Directors may pass resolutions only if a quorum of four directors, including our Chief Executive Officer and the Chairman, or, in his absence, the Vice Chairman, are present at the meeting.
-All resolutions must be passed by an absolute majority of the votes cast.
-If there is a tie, the matter will be decided by the Chairman of our Board of Directors, or in his absence, the Vice Chairman.

-Subject to Dutch law, resolutions of the Board of Directors may be passed in writing by a majority of the directors in office.
-Pursuant to Dutch laws and the internal rules for our Board of Directors, a director may not participate in discussions or the decision making process on a transaction or subject in relation to which he or she has a conflict of interest with us.
-Resolutions to enter into such transactions must be approved by a majority of our Board of Directors, excluding such interested director or directors.
+Resolutions must be passed by a majority of the votes cast.
+If there is a tie, the matter will be decided by the Chairman of our Board of Directors may be passed in writing by a majority of the directors in office.
+Pursuant to Dutch laws and the Board Rules, a director may not participate in discussions or the decision making process on a transaction or subject in relation to which he or she has a conflict of interest with us.
+Resolutions to enter into such transactions must be approved by our Board of Directors, excluding such interested director or directors.

-In 2015, the Board of Directors met on nine occasions.
+In 2016, the Board of Directors met on 11 occasions.
 Throughout the year, the Chairman of the Board and individual non-executive directors were in close contact with our Chief Executive Officer and the other Group Executive Committee members.
-During its meetings and contacts with the Chief Executive Officer and the other Group Executive Committee members, the Board discussed such topics as AerCap's annual reports and annual accounts for the financial year 2014, topics for the AGM 2015, secured and unsecured financing transactions and AerCap's liquidity position, AerCap's hedging policies, optimization of AerCap's portfolio of aircraft, global and regional macroeconomic, monetary and political developments and impact on the industry, AerCap key customer developments, emerging markets risks and opportunities, aircraft valuations, order of new Boeing 737MAX aircraft, AerCap's backlog of new technology orders with aircraft and engine manufacturers, AerCap shareholder value, AerCap key shareholder developments, capital allocation strategies and share repurchases, AerCap's corporate and tax structure, relocation of the Company's principal place of business to Dublin, AeroTurbine strategy, reports from the various Board committees, the budget for 2016, remuneration and compensation, Board rotation, directors and officers succession planning, regulatory compliance, governance and risk management and control, including but not limited to compliance with the Sarbanes-Oxley Act of 2002, as amended (the "Sarbanes-Oxley Act").
+During its meetings and contacts with the Chief Executive Officer and the other Group Executive Committee members, the Board discussed such topics as AerCap's annual reports and annual accounts for the financial year 2015, topics for the AGM 2016, secured and unsecured financing transactions and AerCap's liquidity position, AerCap's hedging policies, optimization of AerCap's portfolio of aircraft, global and regional macroeconomic, monetary and political developments and impact on the industry, AerCap key customer developments, emerging markets risks and opportunities, aircraft valuations, AerCap's backlog of new technology orders with aircraft and engine manufacturers, AerCap shareholder value, AerCap key shareholder developments, capital allocation strategies and share repurchases, AerCap's corporate and tax structure, completion of the relocation of the Company's principal place of business to Dublin, the AeroTurbine downsizing, reports from the various Board committees, the budget for 2017, remuneration and compensation, directors and officers succession planning, regulatory compliance, corporate social responsibility, governance and risk management and control, including but not limited to compliance with the Sarbanes-Oxley Act of 2002, as amended (the "Sarbanes-Oxley Act").